Windsor Castle Tickets and Discounts from £15.50pp

 What’s included in the admission price?

-• See inside the walls of Windsor Castle and have a chance to walk around the quadrant.
+• See inside the walls of Windsor Castle and have a chance to discover the highlights around the quadrant.

 • You will get access to a multimedia guide to help you on your tour around the Castle.